-Cruelty to Children in DC
+Cruelty to Children in D.C.

 “Intentionally” is defined as having acted voluntarily and on purpose, not by mistake or accident.
 “Recklessly” means that the defendant was aware of and disregarded the grave risk of bodily harm posed by his/her conduct.

-Second Degree Cruelty to Children in the Second Degree is defined as: (1) maltreating or engaging in conduct that created a grave risk of bodily harm to a child under the age of 18 years old; and (2) doing so intentionally or recklessly.
+Second Degree Cruelty to Children is defined as: (1) maltreating or engaging in conduct that created a grave risk of bodily harm to a child under the age of 18 years old; and (2) doing so intentionally or recklessly.
 As with Cruelty to Children in the First Degree, the government must also prove that the defendant’s conduct was not justified by the use of reasonable parental discipline.

 Cruelty to Children in the Second Degree carries a fine of up to $10,000 and/or imprisonment for up to 10 years.